Updated: July 2026

 Bandwidth bursting is the concept of having a set base plan rate and the ability for the subscriber to go to a higher bitrate for a short amount of time.
 For example, a plan may have a 5 Mbps rate and the ability to go up to 10 Mbps for 15 seconds.

 The idea is that ISPs can temporarily boost available bandwidth without having to upgrade to support those speeds permanently.
 For example, throughput may be doubled for the first 15 seconds of a subscriber’s online activity.
-Theoretically, this also means that subscribers can use more available bandwidth without having to upgrade to a higher plan.
+Theoretically, this also means subscribers can use more available bandwidth without upgrading to a higher plan.

 Bandwidth bursting drawbacks include:

-• Many applications, like Netflix, adjust their behavior to the available bandwidth.
+- Many applications, like Netflix, adjust their behavior to the available bandwidth.
 For example, with a higher rate burst at the start, it may select a higher bitrate for the video.
 The key thing to remember with Netflix is that it’s not a streaming protocol, it’s a chunk download protocol.
-It downloads each chunk at the fastest rate it can and then goes idle.
-This can mean more data to transfer and more impact to other subscribers on the access point.
+It downloads each chunk at the fastest rate possible, then goes idle.
+This can mean more data to transfer and more impact on other subscribers on the access point.

-• When the rate suddenly changes (i.e. when the burst ends), flows that are moving data will have enough packets in flight to keep the bigger pipe full.
-When the rate suddenly drops, these packets queue up and add latency until they drain and the sender backs off.
+- When the rate suddenly changes (i.e. when the burst ends), flows that are moving data will have enough packets in flight to keep the bigger pipe full.
+When the rate suddenly drops, these packets queue up, adding latency until they drain, and the sender backs off.

-• The biggest problem is that giving a burst to one subscriber doesn’t come for free when the AP is busy.
-Instead, Instead, it comes at the cost of lower throughput, latency and loss for other subscribers making their QoE worse.
+- The biggest problem is that giving a burst to one subscriber doesn’t come for free when the AP is busy.
+Instead, it comes at the cost of lower throughput, increased latency, and increased loss for other subscribers, worsening their QoE.

 ISPs who engage in bandwidth bursting are often trying to improve QoE for their subscribers by making their plan “feel faster.”
-While this is a commendable goal, it’s better achieved by reducing latency and flow isolation, as opposed to a short-term, unreliable boost in throughput.
+While this is a commendable goal, it’s better achieved by reducing latency and improving flow isolation rather than a short-term, unreliable boost in throughput.

 Deep Packet Inspection